sal55/langs/Features.md

 ### Character Constants
 These are integer constants such as `'A'` and `'ABC'`.
 Nothing unusual you might think.
 But you will struggle to find a scripting language that directly supports `'A'` (in Python it's `ord("A")`, in Lua it's `string.byte('A')`).

 Multi-char versions are even less common.
 Even in C, they are implementation-defined, and are still generally limited to 'ABCD' (because `int` usually has `i32` type).
-I support 'A' up to 'ABCDEFG', yielding an integer-type constant (it can be used like a `u64` type).
+I support 'A' up to 'ABCDEFGH', yielding an integer-type constant (it can be used like a `u64` type).

 ### Goto
 `goto` is around, although it seems to be on the endangered list as modern languages tend to omit it.
 (Try porting an unusual control-flow statements to a language which doesn't have `goto`.)